JiaoKM/Beginner_Renderer_JKodak/README.md

 I will create a simple renderer from zero as a beginner of graphics.
 All updates will be shown in this repository.

 ------
+### Instruction

+Use `Select Model` button to find and select your OBJ file.

+Use `Render` button to render the model on the screen.

+---

 ### 12/07/2024 Update

 <img src="images/240712version.png" alt="240712version" style="zoom:50%;" />